Joseph Estrada: In popular culture

-Since the beginning of his political career, Estrada has been the butt of many jokes in the Philippines.
+Since the beginning of his political career, Estrada has been the butt of many jokes, called "ERAP Jokes", in the Philippines.
 The majority of the jokes about him center around his limited English vocabulary, while others focus on his corruption scandals.
 During his presidential campaign in 1998, Estrada authorized the distribution of the joke compilation book ERAPtion: How to Speak English Without Really Trial.

 Personal life

 Estrada is the first president to have previously worked in the entertainment industry as a popular artist, and the first to sport any sort of facial hair during his term, specifically his trademark acting mustaches and wristbands.

 Marriage and family

 Estrada is married to former First Lady-turned-senator Dr. Luisa "Loi" Pimentel, whom he met while she was working at the National Center for Mental Health (NCMH) in Mandaluyong, and has three children with her: